radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ## LDAP Proxy View Properties

-These settings are found on the PROPERTIES tab.
+LDAP proxy view properties are managed from the Control Panel > Setup > Directory Namespace > Namespace Design.
+These settings are found on the PROPERTIES tab for the naming context where the LDAP proxy view is mounted.

 ### Type